|

 But I reflected back to noughts and crosses on the beach, and realised that the decision to intentional lose a few and win a few created a highly enjoyable afternoon where for a time I was at one with my daughter.
 In my book a win / win.

-But if I applied this to more relations and circumstances, wouldn't it create more wonderful moments, great results and closer relationships.
+So perhaps like you I already understand this philosophy, But if I applied this to more relations and circumstances, wouldn't it create more wonderful moments, great results and closer relationships.

 Till next week, enjoy the fun and games of life